Azure/azure-sdk/docs/dotnet/introduction.md

 ## Azure SDK API Design {#dotnet-api}

-Azure services will be exposed to .NET developers as one or more _service client_ types and a set of _supporting types_.
+Azure services are exposed to .NET developers as one or more [service client](#dotnet-client) types and a set of [supporting types](#supporting-types).
+The supporting types may include various [subclients](#dotnet-subclients), which give structure to the API by organizing groups of related service operations, and [model types](#dotnet-model-types), which represent resources on the service.

 ### The Service Client {#dotnet-client}

 Service clients are the main starting points for developers calling Azure services with the Azure SDK.
 Each client library should have at least one client in its main namespace, so it's easy to discover.
 The guidelines in this section describe patterns for the design of a service client.

 A service client should have the same shape as this code snippet: